-Before I get ahead of myself I do have to clarify that YES I THINK YOU NEED A SOCIAL MEDIA STRATEGY.
-I am not advocating that everyone should run out and set up social media accounts on facebook, twitter, youtube, pinterest and the rest with no clear vision as to how, why or what to do afterwards.
+Before I get ahead of myself, I do have to clarify that YES, I THINK YOU NEED A SOCIAL MEDIA STRATEGY.
+I am not advocating that everyone should run out and set up social media accounts on Facebook, Twitter, Youtube, Pinterest and the rest with no clear vision as to how, why or what to do afterward.
 You need to write a social media strategy before you do too much in this space.
-However, it needn’t be a mammoth task or a 200 page document.
+However, it needn’t be a mammoth task or a 200-page document.

-So without further adieu, here are some tips to writing a comprehensive social media strategy – and the good news is that it’s really pretty easy, and you can do it within a day.
-If you want more detailed help I am running a how to write a comprehensive social media strategy webinar in a couple of weeks that takes you through the step-by-step process of writing the actual article.
+So, without further adieu, here are some tips for writing a comprehensive social media strategy – and the good news is that it’s really pretty easy, and you can do it within a day.
+If you want more detailed help, I am running a how-to-write comprehensive social media strategy webinar in a couple of weeks that takes you through the step-by-step process of writing the actual article.
 But here are some tips for a quick DIY job:

 3. What do you want to achieve?
 Start thinking about what your actual social media objectives are.
 Do you want more sales?
 Better customer service?
 PR?
 Insights?
 Customer rapport?
 Map out what you’re looking to achieve through social media.

 4. How much time do you have?
 Are you doing all the social media efforts yourself, or do you have a team?
 How much of your day can you devote to your social presence?
-You really need to use your time wisely so if you don’t have much of it, you’re better to do less but do it really well instead of being across every single channel but doing none well.
+You really need to use your time wisely, so if you don’t have much of it, you’re better off doing less but doing it really well instead of being across every single channel but doing none well.

 6. What are your competitors doing?
 This one is important.
 Do some competitor stalking and figure out where they are in the social media strategy life cycle.
 Then aim to do better.

 7. What are the current trends in your marketplace?
 What about the social media space?
 Just like your normal business/marketing strategies, it helps to get a good idea of what is actually happening out there.